 2. I had a slow week, and didn't make any commission.
 Does that mean I work for free?

-No (assuming that you would otherwise be covered by the Fair Labor Standards Act (FLSA) or equivalent state laws discussed here, which means that your average hourly earnings for the week must equal $7.25 or higher.
+No. As long as you covered by the Fair Labor Standards Act (FLSA) or an equivalent state law, you must earn at least the hourly minimum wage, which nationally is $7.25.
 An employer cannot create a commission standard that is so low that it makes it impossible for you to be paid the minimum wage when your weekly pay is averaged by the number of hours worked.

 3. I had an agreement with my employer to pay me commission.
 Now I am not getting paid.
 What do I do?

-First, you must be certain that you had a clear agreement with your employer about the commission pay-including the rate of the commission.
-If you did, you should draft a letter to your employer notifying him that you are not receiving your promised commissions.
-If that does not resolve the case, you can seek the commissions in small claims court if the amount is relatively low.
+First, you must be certain that you had a clear agreement with your employer about the commission pay—including the rate of the commission.
+If you did, you should draft a letter to your employer notifying them that you are not receiving your promised commissions.
+If that does not resolve the case, you can seek the commissions you are owed in small claims court, as long as the amount is relatively low.
 Small claims court generally does not require an attorney and the filing fees are low.
 If the amount is large and your state small claims court will permit, you should seek an attorney.
 Some states have laws that award attorney's fees to employees in pursuit of unpaid commissions.

 The answer is that it depends.
 There are many states that don't say anything about whether an employer has to include commissions with the final paycheck.
 Among the states that do, the laws say that the paycheck must include all "earned wages."
 However, some employers consider a commission earned when the sale is made, while others consider it earned when the money from the buyer arrives.
 If your employment agreement states the latter, then you may have to wait in order to receive your commission.

 Employers and employees typically enter into a written contract that outlines details of how commissions will be earned and paid.
 If the agreement does not say you can withhold the employee’s commissions, the employer must pay according to the terms of the contract.
 Whether commission agreements are enforceable comes down to state law.